John Deere

-Deere & Company, doing business as John Deere (/ˈdʒɒnˈdɪə/), is an American corporation that manufactures agricultural machinery, heavy equipment, forestry machinery, diesel engines, drivetrains (axles, transmissions, gearboxes) used in heavy equipment, and lawn care equipment.
-The company also provides financial services and other related activities.
+Deere & Company, doing business as John Deere (/ˈdʒɒnˈdɪə/), is an American corporation that manufactures agricultural machinery, heavy equipment, forestry machinery, diesel engines, drivetrains (axles, transmissions, gearboxes) used in heavy equipment and lawn care equipment.
+It also provides financial services and other related activities.

 Deere & Company is listed on the New York Stock Exchange under the symbol DE.
-The company's slogan is "Nothing Runs Like a Deere", and its logo is a leaping deer, with the words 'JOHN DEERE' under it.
-Various logos incorporating a leaping deer have been used by the company for over 155 years.
-Deere & Company is headquartered in Moline, Illinois.
+The company's slogan is "Nothing Runs Like a Deere", and its logo is a leaping deer with the words "John Deere".
+It has used various logos incorporating a leaping deer for over 155 years.
+It is headquartered in Moline, Illinois.

+During 2018 Deere and Company along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.